-- Patrol operations;
+- Patrol operations

-- Public safety education and community interaction; and
+- Public safety education

-- Decision shooting.
+- Decision shooting scenarios

 The academy helps strengthen the partnership between public safety professionals and the community by sharing information and promoting a better understanding of public safety services.